 We’ve all done the ‘red wine and cheese’ combo.
 And it’s so yesterday.
 If you really want to mix things up, try pairing dry white wines from Bordeaux with your local British-made fromage.
 Sweep aside that ‘full-bodied red’ talk and get your mouth round some gorgeous Bordeaux dry whites that will bump your weekend cheese board up a whole new level.

 Although Bordeaux may be better known for its red wine production, the dry whites long predate the reds and there are currently almost 2000 winemakers producing this alluring wine style in 12 appellations across the region.

 The combination of diversity of terroirs, the oceanic crispness and the winemakers’ expertise results in high quality crisp, fruity and structured wines that are not only affordable and versatile but are also great with cheese.
 So, whether it’s a bright and crisp single varietal Sauvignon Blanc from Entre-Deux-Mers, a rich and generous barrel-fermented blend of Sauvignon Blanc and Sémillon from Graves or an unexpected Bordeaux cuvée such as a Sauvignon Gris dominant blend bursting with flavours of lemon zest, grapefruit and white pepper, there’s a white Bordeaux to match even your most adventurous cheese choices.

-We have selected 5 dry whites from the Bordeaux Hot 50 Selection, a brand new initiative that showcases the exceptional quality, diversity and affordability of Bordeaux wines, and paired them with 5 sumptuous styles of cheese, let’s get this fromage fest started.
+We have selected 5 dry whites from the Bordeaux Hot 50 Selection, that showcases the exceptional quality, diversity and affordability of Bordeaux wines, and paired them with 5 sumptuous styles of cheese, let’s get this fromage fest started.